EricaFer/Data-Structures---CIC090/README.md

 # Data-Structures---CIC090
-Data Structures taught at the UNiversity of Brasília using the book "Problem Solving with Algorithms and Data Structures using Python" as a reference
+Data Structures subject taught at the University of Brasília using the book "Problem Solving with Algorithms and Data Structures using Python" as a reference